Wendalf/interview-prep/technical-concepts-prep.md

 ### What is Object Oriented Programming?

-* Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which are data structures that contain data.
-It has attributes and procedures, often known as methods.
+* Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects".
+Objects are data structures that contain properties/data (AKA attributes) and behavior/procedures known as methods.
+It is an extremely useful programming paradigm in which we can organize our code according to how real-world objects might interact with one another.

 * OOP incorporates logical classes, objects, methods, relationships and other processes.
 * [A story](https://www.quora.com/What-is-object-oriented-programming)